muru/muru.github.io/index.md

 :smile:

 Then, at Yahoo!
 Japan, I did DevOps for the NoSQL team, principally working on Cassandra.

-Currently, at NABLAS, I do a bit of everything: system administration, DevOps, software engineering, and when I get the time, I study deep learning.
+After Y!J, I moved to a small startup, NABLAS, where I did a bit of
+everything: system administration, DevOps, software engineering.

+Now, I am at Paidy, where I work as a Platform Engineer.

 <!-- section -->